shannonmoeller/handlebars-layouts/README.md

 ### `#embed`

-Allows you to load a partial which itself extends from a layout and define block content.
-Blocks defined in the embedded partials will not conflict with those in the primary layout.
+Allows you to load a partial which itself extends from a layout.
+Blocks defined in embedded partials will not conflict with those in the primary layout.

 ```html
 {{#extend "layout"}}